Jukjeon-dong, Yongin

 Apartments overwhelmingly outnumber individual houses in number as a result of relatively little urban planning compared to Bundang or Pangyo, Seongnam.
 There are a few luxury townhouse complexes located in the Greater Jukjeon Area (죽전지구), but they actually belong to Bojeong-dong of Giheung-gu.

 The main campus Dankook University is located in Jukjeon.
 As a result, Jukjeon Station is also called Dankook University Station.

 Shopping

 The Gyeonggi Branch (경기점) of Shinsegae Department Store is located in Jukjeon.
-It houses CGV, a movie theater chain, and is attached to E-Mart Jukjeon Branch and Bundang Line's Jukjeon Station.
+It houses CGV, a movie theater chain, and is attached to Starfield Market Jukjeon Branch and Bundang Line's Jukjeon Station.

 About 250 stores in Jukjeon Fashion Town attract people from all over Korea and even tourists from China or Taiwan.
-It began forming just before the 1997 Asian Financial Crisis and now houses seven separate districts within itself. it is located along Seongnam-daero from Ori Station to Jukjeon intersection.
+It began forming just before the 1997 Asian financial crisis and now houses seven separate districts within itself. it is located along Seongnam-daero from Ori Station to Jukjeon intersection.